mydropteam/drupal-composer-phing/README.md

 ## Configuration

-Rename `example.build.properties.local` to `build.properties.local` under [root]/phing.
+Rename `phing/example.build.properties.local` to `phing/build.properties.local` under [root]/phing.

-This file will contain configuration which is unique to your development machine.
+This file will contain configuration which is unique to your local/development machine.
 This is mainly useful for specifying your database credentials and the username and password of the Drupal admin user so they can be used during the installation.